r-vb/term-works-3rd-sem/README.md

 DSA TermWork SEM 3 SDMCET (CSE)

-In UNIT 1 :- 1. and 2. are uploaded.
+In UNIT 1 :- Questions 1. and 2. are uploaded.